milesok/milesok.github.io/pages/now.md

 ### Currently Reading
 - *The Signal and the Noise* - Nate Silver
-- *The Rise of Superman* - Steven Kotler
+- *Stealing Fire* - Jaime Wheal & Steven Kotler